Using Share Links, Guided Browsing and Scheduled Guided Browsing Follow

 When a Focused session is active, learners can’t open new tabs, swap to other tabs or browse to new sites or URLs.
 Filter session blocks the students from accessing the page listed by the teacher for the duration of time.
-Focused and Filtered sessions cannot be activated against the same student at the same time.
+Focused and Filtered sessions cannot be activated for the same student at the same time.

 - Initiating a Guided Browsing session